eetti/stream2gym_/use-cases/app-testing/maritime-monitoring/README.md

          - for STNDARD consumer, specify the topic name where the consumer will consumer from and number of consumer instances in this node.
          - for CUSTOM consumer, specify the consumer script path and number of consumer instances in this node.
      - sparkConfig: sparkConfig will contain the spark application path and output sink.
 Output sink can be kafka topic/a file directory.
-     - myslqConfig: mysqlConfig contains the file path of the MySQL configuration.
+     - storeConfig: contains the file path of the data store configuration.

 ## Running
 ```sudo python3 main.py use-cases/app-testing/maritime-monitoring/input.graphml --nzk 1 --nbroker 2```